deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 **Datasets**

 If you aim to create your own chart, Superset will prompt you to select a dataset to draw data from.
-The current configuration provides three datasets `dff-node-stats`, `dff-stats`, and `dff-final-nodes`.
+The current configuration provides three datasets `chatsky-node-stats`, `chatsky-stats`, and `chatsky-final-nodes`.
-However, in most cases, you would use `dff-stats` or `dff-node-stats`.
-The former contains all data points, while the latter only includes the logs produced by `get_current_label` extractor (`see the API reference <../apiref/dff.stats.default_extractors.html#dff.stats.default_extractors.get_current_label>`_).
+However, in most cases, you would use `chatsky-stats` or `chatsky-node-stats`.
+The former contains all data points, while the latter only includes the logs produced by `get_current_label` extractor (`see the API reference <../apiref/chatsky.stats.default_extractors.html#chatsky.stats.default_extractors.get_current_label>`_).
-`dff-final-nodes` contains the same information as the said datasources, but only aggregates the labels of nodes visited at the end of dialog graph traversal, i.e. nodes that terminate the dialog.
+`chatsky-final-nodes` contains the same information as the said datasources, but only aggregates the labels of nodes visited at the end of dialog graph traversal, i.e. nodes that terminate the dialog.

-`dff-nodes-stats` uses the following variables to store the data:
+`chatsky-nodes-stats` uses the following variables to store the data:

 * The `context_id` field can be used to distinguish dialog contexts from each other and serves as a user identifier.
 * `request_id` is the number of the dialog turn at which the data record was emitted.
 The data points can be aggregated over this field, showing the distribution of a variable over the dialog history.